Window Screens and Security Systems

 A smart home is one that can regulate itself to activate or deactivate just about anything, often based on a pre-programmed schedule or based on sensor readings.
 One reason to do all this is the convenience, such as if the homeowner often goes on business or leisure trips and needs their house to control itself during that time without the need for a house sitter.
 And as mentioned earlier, these automated homes can marshal some formidable defenses for themselves while the owner is away and the house is empty.

 One such feature will be automated window shades and blinds, which will lower and retract themselves based on a schedule or sensor readings (based on sunlight).
-This is important for not only blocking people’s view from the house’s interior (and the valuable items inside), but to control the interior temperature.
-During spring and summer in particular, bare windows admit a lot of hot sunlight that will warm up the house, which will force the air condition to turn on very often and use up costly electricity to keep the house cool.
+This is important for not only blocking people’s view from the house’s interior (and the valuable items inside) but to control the interior temperature.
+During spring and summer, in particular, bare windows admit a lot of hot sunlight that will warm up the house, which will force the air conditioner to turn on very often and use up costly electricity to keep the house cool.
 Even if the windows and doors aren’t drafty, too much sunlight will be an issue, so automated blinds will block it out while the homeowner is away as needed.

 Lights inside and outside the house may turn on and off as the time of day changes, and this can give the impression that the house is occupied, which may help discourage break-in attempts.
 And even if the homeowner really is present, it may be more convenient to have the smart system turn all the lights on and off for a large property all at once.
 A homeowner can also set the thermostat to adjust itself based on temperature readings, and smart door locks mean no more use of keys.
 Instead, the homeowner types in a code, and this means that there is no lock for burglars to pick or force open.
 Finally, some smart homes include voice command systems and speakers, so the owner can turn items on or off with ease.